Calcium and Plant Growth

 Optimizing the growth of your plants, and finding the correct nutrient level is essential.

-Calcium-rich products that eliminate the harmful effects of calcium deficiency play an important role in ensuring your garden thrives.
+Calcium-rich products play an important role in ensuring your garden thrives.
 Here, we look at just how important calcium is in the growing process.

 How Calcium Improves Plant Growth

-Calcium also plays a critical metabolic role in the removal of carbohydrates, while also neutralizing cell acids.
+Calcium also plays a critical metabolic role in the removal of carbohydrates, while also neutralising cell acids.

 Some other benefits include:

 - Promotes plant cell elongation

 - Strengthens the structure of the cell wall through the formation of calcium pectate compounds.

 - This will bind cells together and give stability to the cell walls.

 - In doing this, calcium will protect the plant against diseases, as stronger cell walls will make it harder for fungi and bacteria to break through